Last Updated: 21 July 2021

 - Divisions shall be created or closed by a majority of votes cast by the CO Council

 Section 3 – Leadership and Officers

-- Leadership of the Fleet shall be composed of the GM Advisory Council (the “Council”), Division Leadership (the “Officers”), the Chairperson (the “Chairperson”), and the deputies of both the Officers and the Chairperson.
+- Leadership of the Fleet shall be composed of the GM Advisory Council (the “Council”), the Officers, and the deputies of the Officers.

 2. GM Advisory Council